bluekeyes/go-gitdiff/README.md

 [apply.c]: https://github.com/git/git/blob/master/apply.c

-## Known Issues and Limitations
+## Known Issues and Differences From Git

+1. Certain types of invalid input that I believe are accepted by `git apply` generate errors in this library.
+These include:

+   - Numbers immediately followed by non-numeric characters
+   - Trailing characters on a line after valid or expected content

-1. The translation from C to Go may have introduced inconsistencies in the way unicode file names are handled; please report any issues of this type.
+2. The translation from C to Go may have introduced inconsistencies in the way Unicode file names are handled; these are bugs, so please report any issues of this type.

+3. When reading headers, object IDs are always loaded from `index` lines, regardless of their length.
+Git calls these fields `{new,old}_oid_prefix` but appears to only load full-length OIDs, ignoring abbreviations.